COLLECTIVE WORSHIP IS BACK - FATHER DAVID VISITS US ON WEDNESDAY TO LEAD COLLECTIVE WORSHIP FOR EACH KEY STAGE!

 Prayer Space at Horfield School

 What is Prayer Space?

 Did you know that Horfield School has a dedicated Prayer Space?
 We are really proud to offer a dedicated space for children to reflect and pray.
 The Prayer Space is on the second floor of the school, close to the Year 4 classrooms.
 It is open to children of all faiths and none as a place to spend time thinking or responding to questions.

-In 2016 the PTA generously offered £500 to make Prayer Space an even more vibrant and attractive room for all children.
-Rachel Davis (mother of Taya and Erin), working with children from our Collective Worship Council. used her incredible artistic skills to make it a place that feels calm and inspiring.
+In 2016 the School Association generously offered £500 to make Prayer Space an even more vibrant and attractive room for all children.
+A parent, working with children from our Collective Worship Council, used her incredible artistic skills to make it a place that feels calm and inspiring.

-This year we are delighted that Mel Currer, mother of Barney, is continuing to help us with Prayer Space.
+We are delighted that Mel Currer, mother of Barney and Poppy, is continuing to help us with Prayer Space.
 Mel is opening the space over a Monday lunchtime with some inspiring craft activities linked to our ‘big question’ of the week.
 Here is an example of one of her popular sessions!